mwender/localdev-switcher/readme.txt

 2. Toggle between VCS and Local versions of your plugins in the Plugins list.

 == Changelog ==

+= 0.6.7 =
+* Updating deploy action `10up/action-wordpress-plugin-deploy` to `v1.4.0` to support our current, simple deploy workflow.

 = 0.6.6 =
 * Fixing deploy action version